cheat-sheets/public-speaking-cheat-sheet/README.md

 - Gestures: have controlled gestures, use gestures to augment and emphasize the content.
 - Movement: be committed; your movement shouldn’t look unconscious; rather, more purposefully.

+## Presentation Slides

+- Don’t use your slides as your notes.
+- Don’t confuse your slides as a form of publishing.
+- Keep slides simple.
+- Limit the text and elements.
+- Focus on one or two concepts per slide.
+- Break up dense slides into multiple slides.

+## Persuasion

+**Persuasion** - the deliberate attempt to affect audience beliefs and behaviors through communication.
+This definition implies that audiences have free choice to accept or reject our persuasion.
+Persuasion thus differs from force and coercion.
+Influence is a broader category that includes factors that lie beyond our deliberate control.

+Good persuasion requires careful planning:

+- Begin by assessing the board.
+Where is movement possible?
+Where is it blocked?
+- Identify audience predispositions.
+Where and how do audience members agree or disagree?
+- Identify your target audience.
+Who do you most want to reach?
+- Identify realistic speech objectives.
+Given their predispositions, how do you want that target audience to move?

+Aristotle’s three proofs:

+- **Logos** - an appeal to logic, or something that seems logical.
+- **Pathos** - an appeal to emotions.
+- **Ethos** - an appeal to credibility.

+### Ethos

+**Ethos** is the performance of your credibility on an issue.
+Ethos is a long-term strategy aimed at making you generally trustworthy.

+Ethos involves:

+- **arete** / **excellence** - when speakers demonstrate their arete/excellence/dynamism they exemplify a valued trait (passion, commitment, etc.)
+- **phronesis** / **practical wisdom** - allows an experienced person to strike upon the right course of action.
+Including lots of examples can help show depth of experience.
+Avoiding jargon can help show depth of understanding.
+- **eunoia** / **goodwill** - showing that you have the audience’s interests in mind.
+You have good will towards the audience.